the-butcher/COVID19-SEIR/README.md

 * find a way to reliably reproduce scenarios from 11.2020 and 03.2021

 next:
+* implement coincident indicator on modifications, then iterate when selecting -> bring lower incidence up z-wise so it can get selected
 * 'deceased'
 * add controls for vaccination strategy (?)
   * add sliders for priority and refusal